Rotary district governor visits Rancho Santa Fe club

 “There’s so much we can accomplish as Rotarians,” he told the club.
 “I encourage you to be the inspiration in your community and the world.”

-Rancho Santa Fe Rotary meets on Wednesdays at noon at the Rancho Santa Fe Golf Club.
+The Rotary Club of Rancho Santa Fe meets on Wednesdays at noon at the Rancho Santa Fe Golf Club.
 At the next club meeting on Aug.
 22 the speaker will be Tonya Mantooth, CEO of the San Diego Film Festival.
 For more information, visit rsfrotary.com.